The Historic Park Inn: A Look Inside

 City National Bank Tile Close Up

 On the outside of the bank, notice the tiles at the top of the columns.
 The tiles, known as Grueby Faience tiles, had a feature where they used the unglazed red-clay backs intermixed with the glazed surfaces to create a colorful pattern.
 Unfortunately, many of these tiles today aren’t original for several reasons.
 First, about 15 to 20 percent of the original tiles were damaged and needed replacing.
 Second, the tiles had faded after 100 years in the rough Iowa weather.
-So, before the restoration team discovered the Grueby origins, they decided to return the tiles to their original colors.
+So, before the restoration team discovered the Grueby origins, they returned the tiles to their original colors.
 Unfortunately, doing this required that they destroy the faience finish original glazing.

-A glimpse of what’s in store when you spend a night at the Historic Park Inn.
-Check out this video on the Historic Park Inn.
+A glimpse of what’s in store when you spend a night at the Historic Park Inn, check out this video on the Historic Park Inn.

 Draftsman Lounge in the Historic Park Inn